Late night protest in Portland, Oregon, declared unlawful

-PORTLAND (AP) — Law enforcement declared an unlawful assembly late Saturday, forcing protesters from downtown Portland, Oregon, and making several arrests, just hours after demonstrations earlier in the day ended without many reports of violence.
+PORTLAND (AP) — Several people in Portland, Oregon, were arrested in anti-police brutality protests that continued into early Sunday, hours after demonstrations ended with few reports of violence.

+The protests that began Saturday night were declared an unlawful assembly and police began forcing demonstrators out after objects were thrown at officers, including full drink cans, firecrackers and rocks, police said.

-Hundreds of people were gathered downtown in Oregon’s largest city when the unlawful assembly was announced just before midnight by the Multnomah County Sheriff’s Office.
+Hundreds of people had gathered at demonstrations in the downtown area of Oregon’s largest city when the unlawful assembly was announced just before midnight.

 Images showed protesters crowded in and around a park near the Mark O. Hatfield United States Courthouse — the same courthouse that had been the scene of nightly unrest over the summer.
 A protester was seen burning an American flag.

-Several arrests were made, according to reporters at the scene, but a specific number was not immediately available.
+Several arrests were made, police said, but a specific number was not immediately available.
+One man broke away from officers and ran two blocks with his hands in zip-tie cuffs before he was recaptured by police.
+Police also seized bear spray, a baton and a drone in separate stops or arrests.
+The crowd had largely dispersed by early Sunday morning, police said.

-The unrest came just hours after a right-wing rally and counterprotesters largely dispersed without serious violence.
+The unrest came just hours after a right-wing rally and counterprotesters largely dispersed without serious violence Saturday afternoon.
 Although, police were investigating an assault after one person who was documenting the event was pushed to the ground and kicked in the face.

 Separately, police said a criminal citation was issued after officials confiscated firearms, paintball guns, baseball bats and shields from a pick-up truck that was initially stopped for having obscured license plates as it left the rally.